• Study level

 • Classic processor vs. microcontroller.
 Libraries, presence or absence of operating system.

-• Architecture and Mapping: RAM, Eprom, computing power, registers associated with microcontroller functionalities.
+• Architecture and Mapping: RAM, Eprom, computing power, registers associated with microcontroller functions.

 • Analog and digital interfaces (GPIO, DAC, PWM).
-Configuration and use of ports.
+Port configuration and use.

-• Communication via RS-232 bus (or RS-232 emulated on USB) : case of interaction with a computer (local data feedback).
+• Communication via RS-232 bus (or RS-232 emulated on USB): for interaction with a computer (local data feedback).

 • Industrial buses (I2C and SPI): basic operation